N1nEmAn/Sevnup/README.md

 Currently, this tool only provides emulation of the MIPSEL firmware file system.
 As I delve deeper into IoT security, more features will be developed, so stay tuned!

 Update on August 1, 2024: Added support for armel.
-Update on Oct 27, 2024: Added support for armel for vexpress.
+Update on Oct 27, 2024: Added support for armhf.

 ## Dependencies